n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.grafana.md

 # Grafana

-[Grafana](https://grafana.com/){:target="_blank" .external-link} node allows you to automate work in the Grafana platform and integrate Grafana with other applications. n8n has built-in support for a wide range of Grafana features, which includes basic operations like creating, updating, deleting, and getting dashboards, teams, and users.
+Grafana node allows you to automate work in the Grafana platform and integrate Grafana with other applications. n8n has built-in support for a wide range of Grafana features, which includes basic operations like creating, updating, deleting, and getting dashboards, teams, and users.

 On this page, you'll find a list of operations the Grafana node supports and links to more resources.